bolrog/d2dx/README.md

-# d2gx
+# d2dx
-D2GX is a Glide-wrapper for Diablo II on modern PC:s
+D2DX is a Glide-wrapper for Diablo II on modern PC:s

+(The project was renamed from "d2gx" due to a name clash with another Diablo 2 mod project.)

 Version 0.91.327